jsilber17/covid-gym-tracker/README.md

-# covid-gym-tracker
+# Tracking the Number of People at Golden Earthtreks Climibing Gym
-My attempt at tracking the number of people currently in my gym to avoid large crowds
+My attempt at tracking the number of people currently in my gym to avoid large crowds.